SchoolOfCode/trove-backend/README.md

 `PORT=`

 There are some setup files in the db folder.
 Currently no setup scripts are in place, but these are planned for the future.
-Currently you need to manually setup your database but the SQL queries for these are provided in the db folder.
+You need to manually setup your database but the SQL queries for these are provided in the db folder.

 ## API Reference